dymmond/asyncmq/docs/en/docs/learn/security-and-compliance.md

 # Security & Compliance

 Welcome to the chapter where we lock down your AsyncMQ pipeline tighter than Fort Knox—without losing the wit and professionalism that makes our docs delightful.
-In this guide, we’ll cover:
+In this guide, we'll cover:

 1. **Authentication & Authorization**
 2. **Encryption (In Transit & At Rest)**